ShibeFaceSkrill/dogeparty/_posts/2022-05-12-shibeface-skrill-on-dogeparty.md

 **Ethereum is a blockchain full of legacy**

-Ethereum's smart-contract blockchain spurred much development and helped to inspire the speculative fervor of 2017...
+While Bitcoin brought decentralized digital currency to the world, it was Ethereum's smart-contracts that popularized it and helped inspire the speculative fervor of 2017 and the explosion of an ecosystem of ecosystems and industry to touch all other industries.

-...where Cryptokitties shut down the blockchain during the peak of that bull-run!<br>
+...Ethereum is where Cryptokitties shut down the blockchain during the peak of that bull-run!<br>
 ...Ethereum is where 10k NFT collections exploded became a widspread cultural and economic phenomenon in 2021<br>
 ...Ethereum is where collectors have predomenantly looked for valuable NFT to collect.

 I had many reasons why to *begin* a cross-chain exploration of NFT utility on the Ethereum blockchain.

-## That was before I disovered Dogeparty!!!
+## That was before I discovered Dogeparty!!!

 You see, when I first learned about NFT, a few years ago, they were commonly referred to as "Digitally Rare Art".
-Among these historically ancient NFT, Rare Pepe was among the earliest financially sucessful NFT collections, with individual cards having sold for [hundreds of thousands of dollars](https://en.wikipedia.org/wiki/Rare_Pepe#History), at auctions and in the after market.
+Of these historically ancient NFT, Rare Pepe was probably the first NFT collection to achieve financial sucessful, with individual card trading for [hundreds of thousands of dollars](https://en.wikipedia.org/wiki/Rare_Pepe#History), at auctions and in the after market.

 <div class="alert alert-primary" role="alert">
   These '<a href="https://knowyourmeme.com/memes/rare-pepe">Rare Pepe</a>' were minted on the Bitcoin blockchain, using Counterparty XDP, which gets its functionality by "<a href="https://counterparty.io/docs/protocol_specification/">writing in the margins</a>" of a regular bitcoin transaction.